dickmans/plm-extensions/README.md

 ### PLM Portal
 <img src="public/images/app-portal.jpg">
 Provide quick access to latest product data in PLM using a very basic frontend for casual users, working well on tablets.
-[See video](https://youtu.be/6A9ZNCxqRKg).
+See video at https://youtu.be/6A9ZNCxqRKg.

 ### Product Portfolio Catalog
 <img src="public/images/app-product-catalog.png">